Choosing to be hopeful

 Turning the key to ignite hopefulness

 “Hopefulness is not innate, it is a theological virtue given by God.
-However it needs to be kept alive.
+However it needs to be maintained.
 Indeed, it is a gift from God – however we are not robots.
-Just like with a car, you have to get inro it and turn the key otherwise it won’t move.”
+Just like with a car, you need to get inro it and turn the key otherwise it won’t move.”

 Therefore, we do not all stand on equal footing in relation to hopefulness.
 Each person responds in a different manner according to their personal experience and choices.